🔒

 Cost Segregation & Depreciation

 The project will utilize cost segregation to accelerate depreciation.
-Specialized components such as HVAC systems ($3.3M), championship lighting, and broadcast infrastructure may be reclassified from 39-year straight-line to 5-, 7-, or 15-year recovery periods.
+Specialized components such as HVAC systems (~$3.3M), championship lighting, broadcast infrastructure, and hospitality buildout (hotel, cabins, beer garden) may be reclassified from 39-year straight-line to 5-, 7-, or 15-year recovery periods.
 These accelerated non-cash deductions can offset passive income for investors, enhancing the after-tax IRR.

 Strategy